 The program’s initial focus is a holistic approach to entrepreneurship development in the Cottage and Small Industries (CSI) sector.
 DHI BizAP includes:

-Training: structured training for selected Bhutanese entrepreneurs, with focus on commercializing business ideas and launching businesses in the market, delivered by global experts in innovation and entrepreneurship, using the proven and patented IC² entrepreneurship training methodology.
+Training: structured training for selected Bhutanese entrepreneurs, with focus on commercializing business ideas and launching businesses in the market, delivered by global experts in innovation and entrepreneurship, using the proven IC² entrepreneurship training methodology.
 Selected entrepreneurs will experience a balanced mixture of face-to-face, virtual distance learning and homework assignments.